Main Content

 How To Buy an Outdoor TV

-Before You Pick One Out, Consider Your Outdoor Space
+Before You Choose, Consider Your Outdoor Space

-Full Sun or Partial Sun?
+Full Sun, Partial Sun or Full Shade?

-Meanwhile, models designed for full sun are created with a higher degree of weatherproofing in mind.
+Meanwhile, outdoor TV models designed for full sun are created with a higher degree of weatherproofing in mind.
 These outdoor TVs are crafted with corrosion-resistant internal parts along with ultra-bright displays.
 With all of that power, they can stand up to direct sunlight and still provide a great picture.
 Additionally, their external frame is made to be as weather-resistant as possible.

-What Size Should I Choose?
+What Size Outdoor TV Should I Choose?

 TV Screen Size & Distance Calculator